containrrr/watchtower/docs/lifecycle-hooks.md

 #### Pre-update timeouts

-For the `pre-update` the lifecycle command, it is possible to override this timeout to allow the script to finish before forcefully killing it.
+For the `pre-update` lifecycle command, it is possible to override this timeout to allow the script to finish before forcefully killing it.
 This is done by adding the label `com.centurylinklabs.watchtower.lifecycle.pre-update-timeout` followed by the timeout expressed in minutes.